-Super Typhoon Rai with local name Odette swept through the Philippines in mid-December just before the year 2021 ended.
-The super typhoon battered strong winds and heavy rain in several parts of Mindanao and the Visayas.
-It also brought fears that widespread flooding and landslides may have claimed more lives like the other super typhoons that had hit the country.
+Super Typhoon (STY) Rai with local name Odette swept through the Philippines in mid-December soon before the year 2021 ends.
+The super typhoon batter strong winds and heavy rain in several parts of Mindanao.
+It also brings fears that widespread flooding and landslides may have claimed more lives like the other super typhoons that had hit the country.
 Communication and power were out in several parts of Mindanao making the rescue efforts difficult.

-The Caraga Administrative Region2 is the most severely affected by the super typhoon among the other regions in Mindanao.
-Authorities have advised its constituents to take necessary precautionary measures against possible hazards such as floods, landslides, strong winds, and storm surges.
+The Caraga Administrative Region is highly affected by the super typhoon among the other regions in Mindanao.
+The authorities have advised its constituents to take necessary precautionary measures against possible hazards such as floods, landslides, strong winds, and storm surges.
 In some parts of Mindanao, the super typhoon has also caused displacements because of floods and landslides.